DevopsArtFactory/redhawk/README.md

 Opensource cloud resources audit and management tool

-checking all resources in cloud provider list Scan infrastructure resources in AWS
+checking all resources in cloud provider list        list infrastructure resources in AWS

 Other Commands:
   completion  Output shell completion for the given shell (bash or zsh) version     Print the version information

 Usage:
   redhawk [flags] [options]